digidem/osm-p2p-db/README.md

 The options `opts` are passed to the underlying [hyperkv][4] instance.

+A deletion tombstone may have a value associated with it.
+It will be set to the value of `opts.value`, if set.

 `cb(err, node)` fires with the underlying `node` in the hyperlog.

 ### osm.batch(rows, opts={}, cb)